sakshi0198/helloworld.github.io/task10/readme.md

-# Laundry Mart - Button Hover Effect
+# Laundry Mart - Image Animation

 ## Project Description

-This project adds a hover effect to the "Book a Service Today" button in the Laundry Mart landing page.
+This project adds a CSS animation to the hero section image of the Laundry Mart website.

-The effect is created using only CSS.
-When the user moves the mouse over the button, it becomes slightly larger and tilts, making the interface more interactive.

-## Features

-- Hover animation using CSS
-- Button increases in size on hover
-- Button tilts slightly on hover
-- Smooth transition effect
-- No JavaScript used
+The animation makes the image move in a small orbit while slightly rotating and stretching.
+The goal is to make the hero section more interactive without using JavaScript.

 ## Files